 - IMPORTANT: A minor attending with another family or adult without their parent or guardian present, MUST have this form completed by their parent or guardian before arriving to camp, to be turned in at check-in time.

 Q: What other forms are required to attend family camp?

-Q: How do I obtain the required health and liability release form?
+Q: How do I obtain the required health and liability release forms?

-A: The form is posted on the website (health and liability form) and will also be sent to each person responsible for the registration before camp starts.
+A: The forms are posted on the website (health and liability forms) and will also be sent to each person responsible for the registration before camp starts.

 CHECK IN PROCEDURE

 Q: What time is camp Check-in Time?